Your Foundation Caretakers

 Mr. Klare has a bachelor’s degree in mechanical engineering from Ohio University and has over 20 years of experience in the grain industry, with 11 years at ADM’s export facilities and 11 years as a consulting engineer.
 During that time, he has developed and managed capital projects for facilities throughout the United States, as well as several countries around the world.
 As a GEAPS member for the past 15 years, he has served as Associates Board President, International Board Director, Foundation Board Director, Chapter Resource Committee Chairman, and is currently secretary for the Gulf South Chapter.
 Mr. Klare has also written and presented three lectures for GEAPS / KSU Distance Education courses, and has served as a peer reviewer on several others.

 Mrs. Kraft is the current director of compensation and benefits for Landus Cooperative.
 She has been involved in agriculture for the last 20 years as well as in her younger years growing up and helping with the family feed and farm supply business.
 Barb has also done HR work in the medical and banking industries.
-She has a passion for the agriculture and it shows through her participation as a speaker at GEAPS Exchange, recruiting new members, assisting with the creation of a distance education program and serving as a GEAPS board director and the First Vice President on the GEAPS International Board.
+She has a passion for the agriculture and it shows through her participation as a speaker at GEAPS Exchange, recruiting new members, assisting with the creation of a distance education program and serving as GEAPS International Board Chair.

 Mrs. Lansink began her career in the grain industry when she joined Comco Controls in Saskatoon, Canada in July 1999.
 Initially hired by Comco as a computer programmer for the development of PLC automation systems for grain and feed facilities, her position transitioned into Sales & Marketing after she attended the GEAPS Expo in Columbus 2004 with her general manager.
 Cheryl is the Chapter Secretary for Siouxland Chapter, Chair of GEAPS Membership Committee and President of the GEAPS Associates Board.